computamike/guitars/Stable/Black Encore/Black Encore Repair notes.md

 > Pickup bottom plate pieces recovered from the guitar cavity

-Replacement Parts
+## 2025-08-24 Replacement Parts
-A replacement fully loaded scratch plate was ordered from Musiclily - Musiclily 11-Hole SSS Prewired Loaded Pickguard with Single Coil Pickups Set for Fender Squier Strat Electric Guitar,4Ply Aged White Pearl
+A replacement [fully loaded scratchplate](https://www.amazon.co.uk/dp/B07V333M5J?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1) was ordered from Musiclily - Musiclily 11-Hole SSS Prewired Loaded Pickguard with Single Coil Pickups Set for Fender Squier Strat Electric Guitar,4Ply Aged White Pearl

 > [!caption]
 > ![[51QdBKG43UL._AC_SL1200_.jpg|300]]
-> Replacement Scratchplage
+> Replacement Scratchplate

->
+Initial investigations revealed that some of the hole of the scratch plate do not align with the existing holes, but a good majority of them do.
+Comparing the new scratch plate with the old revealed that there would need to be some modification to the neck cutaway - as the neck cannot be used directly.
+I have decided that there is probably less work in modifying the new scratch plate, rather than moving the electrics to the old scratch plate

+The existing electrics have been removed from the old scratch plate and have been stored in a zip lock bag.
+Hopefully these might be still useful as spares - but in all likelihood wont be required when the new scratch plate is installed.

+### Theories about the usage of this guitar.
+Looking at the scratch plate and pickup covers reveals that they are potentially different ages.
+There is sign of yellowing on the pickup that don't appear on the plate itself.
+My current theory is that something damaged the scratch plate of this guitar and the electrics were transferred to a new plate.
+The scratch plate and tremelo cover appear to be different plastics